 The CAOS Encouraging, Supporting and Appropriately Expecting Peer-to-Peer Resolution Training Course has been designed as a consequence of demand for such skills within the university sector and in consultation with universities and staff who set group work projects and who see the consequences of unresolved student group work conflict.

-The 2-day training also provides an opportunity to review procedures and policies that may mitigate against P2P in student group work conflict where it is not necessary to do so and can instead support its use.
+The 2-day training also provides an opportunity to review procedures and policies that may mitigate against the use of P2P in student group work conflict where it is not necessary to do so and can instead support its use.

 While this training will not prepare attendees to provide the full mediation process it does introduce and give practice experience to attendees in the communication skills and principles of practice which are used by Mediators to support Peer-to-Peer resolution (P2P) in a wide range of contexts.